yardsale8/tenure-portfolio/content/criterion5/community.md

-As discussed in a [section on criterion 2]({{<ref "/criterion2/workshops.md">}}), I have conducted several workshops on teaching data science, two of which were conducted at the United States Conference on Teaching Statistics (USCOTS).
-This year, likely due to these workshops, I was asked to serve on the planning committee for USCOTS 2021--co-chairing the planning of the pre-conference workshop.
-Planning this year's conference has been a challenge--it is being run virtually--and I am excited to serve in this capacity for a conference that has had a big impact on my career.
+As discussed in a [section on criterion 2]({{<ref "/criterion2/workshops.md">}}), I have conducted several workshops on teaching data science, two of which part of the United States Conference on Teaching Statistics (USCOTS).
+This year, likely due to these workshops, the co-chairs of USCOTS 2021 invited me to serve on the planning committee--co-chairing the pre-conference workshop's planning.
+Planning this year's conference has been a challenge--it is virtual--and I am excited to serve in this capacity, as USCOTS has had a significant impact on my career.

 ### Data Visualization in Python, SDSS 2019, Belleview, WA

 {{< figure src="/img/invited.png" title=" **Figure 1**: I organized and chaired an invited session for SDSS 2019 that brought in experts to teach the audience about data visualizations in Python.">}}

-At the request of Dr. Silas Bergen, I organized an invited session for the 2019 Symposium on Data Science & Statistics (SDSS 2019) that focuses on inducing the audience to data visualization in Python.
+At the request of Dr. Silas Bergen, I organized an invited session for the 2019 Symposium on Data Science & Statistics (SDSS 2019) that focused on inducing the audience to data visualization in Python.
 The first speaker, Stephen Elston from Quantia Analytic, introduced the audience to the MatPlotLib and the Seaborn libraries.
-This talk was designed to provide easy access to standard statistical visualizations.
-The second and third talks focus on Altair, which provides a visualization framework that (a) is based on the Grammar of Graphics, (b) allows visualization to be hosted on at sites such as GitHub and (b) is built on the Vega and Vega-Lite frameworks.
-These talks were presented by Dominik Moritz from the University of Washington and Kanit "Ham" Wongsuphasawat from Apple; two contributors to both Vega and Altair.
+Mr. Elston designed to provide easy access to standard statistical visualizations.
+Dominik Moritz from the University of Washington and Kanit "Ham" Wongsuphasawat from Apple designed the next two talks, which focused on Altair, a visualization framework that

+1. Is based on the Grammar of Graphics.
+2. Allows hosting visualization on sites such as GitHub.
+3. Is built on the Vega and Vega-Lite frameworks.

 ### A Course on Teaching Data Science, Project Next, 2020

 {{< figure src="/img/project_next.png" title=" **Figure 2**: Chris Malone and I developed and taught a Project NExT short course on teaching data science.">}}

-Shortly after earning a Ph.D., I was able to participate in Project NExT, a professional development program for new/recent Ph.D.s.
-This program had a big impact on my career and this year I had the opportunity to give back.
+Shortly after earning a Ph.D., I participated in Project NExT, a professional development program for new/recent Ph.D.s.
+This program had a significant impact on my career, and this year I had the opportunity to give back.
 Dr.
 Chris Malone and I taught a short course on teaching data science described below.